Skip to main content

 Best options by need

-• I need the fastest bill reduction on my local tax bill: Ask about the town’s senior exemption, owner-occupied rate, or homestead break first.
+I need the fastest local bill reduction Ask about the town’s senior exemption, owner-occupied rate, or homestead break.
+Many local deadlines have already passed for this cycle.

-• I am under 65 but disabled: Check the state claim and local disability exemptions, not just senior-only programs.
+I am under 65 but disabled Check the state claim and local disability exemptions.
+Some disability programs require specific proof.

 If your application gets denied

-• Ask for the exact reason in writing: Was it age, income, ownership, residency, missing proof, or delinquent taxes?
+• Ask for the exact reason in writing: Was it age, income, ownership, residency, missing proof, or unpaid taxes?

-• Ask what document would fix the denial: Sometimes the problem is one missing page, not true ineligibility.
+• Ask what document would fix it: Sometimes the problem is one missing page, not true ineligibility.

 • Ask about review or appeal rights: Many assessor offices can explain the local appeal or abatement path.